How to Ask for Payment in an Email so Customers Reply

 While we can’t emphasize enough the importance of creating great customer journeys and experiences, they shouldn’t come at the cost of your field service business’ revenue.
 You team did a great job and deserve their compensation.

 It may feel uncomfortable chasing a debt, but if you waive too many outstanding invoices it will eventually catch up to you and impact cash flow.
-If this is a frequent challenge that you find yourself up against, here are some additional tips on steps you can take when customers refuse to pay.
+If this is a frequent challenge that you find yourself up against, here are some additional tips on steps you can take when customers refuse to pay for work done.

 How to ask for payment in an email